Xavier Diaz-Latorre: Laberintos Ingeniosos

 He has his own vocal and instrumental ensemble, Laberintos Ingeniosos, which specialises in the performance of music from the Spanish Golden Age.
 The group’s first disc, Danzas de Rasgueado y Sones de Palacio, with music by the Aragonese composer Gaspar Sanz, recorded on the Zig-Zag Territoires label, has received excellent reviews in the media, and has been broadcast by several international radio stations throughout Europe, Israel, Australia, South Korea and North America.
 Laberintos Ingeniosos has now made further CDs of music from the Iberian Peninsula performed on period instruments, such as Goyesca, seguidillas boleras, with music by Fernando Sor, and “...entre el cielo y el infierno...”, with works by Francisco Guerau and José Marín.
 In addition, Xavier Díaz-Latorre has taken part in over 30 CDs for Alia Vox and Deutsche Harmonia Mundi, and has made recordings for numerous television and radio stations in Europe, North and South America and Korea.

 Teaching

 He has been invited to give courses at many venues in Spain, Italy, Germany and Switzerland, also at Seoul (South Korea).
-He is resident teacher of lute, basso continuo and chamber music at the Escola Superior de Música de Catalunya (ESMUC).
+He is a former resident teacher of lute, basso continuo and chamber music at the Escola Superior de Música de Catalunya (ESMUC).

+He is a former teacher and researcher at the Royal Conservatory of Brussels.

+In 2024, he joined the faculty of the Schola Cantorum Basiliensis.